 Quezon City is regularly reporting its environmental and climate data in the unified reporting platform, the Carbon Disclosure Project (CDP), to capture the impact of the City’s collective actions through standardized measurement of emissions, climate risks, and mitigation efforts.

 ESCAP-UNEP SDG7 Localization Project

 The EPWMD is currently working with the Economic and Social Commission for Asia and the Pacific – United Nations Environment Programme (ESCAP – UNEP) on an inter-Departmental review of the Sustainable Development Goal 7 Localization Snapshot Report.
-This is part of accelerating local sustainable energy policies and projects as well as the establishment of effective dialogues among national and local level of governance.
+This is part of accelerating local sustainable energy policies and projects as well as the establishment of effective dialogues among the national and local levels of governance.